-Personnel complaints consist of any allegation of misconduct or improper job performance against any department employee that, if true, would constitute a violation of department policy, federal, state, or local law.
+A Community Complaint consists of any allegation of misconduct or improper job performance against any UCIPD employee that, if true, would constitute a violation of Department policy, University policy, federal, state, or local law.
 Personnel complaints may be generated internally or by the public.

-Personnel complaints are classified in one of the following categories:
+Personnel complaints shall be classified in one of the following categories:

 A complaint may be filed in-person, online, or by telephoning our department at (949) 824-5223.

 A complaint should be made as soon as possible after an incident.

 - If additional information is needed, the Office of Ethics & Compliance may request information from the complainant to the extent that the identity of the complainant is known.
 If the complainant is anonymous and there is insufficient information to warrant conducting an investigation, the Office of Ethics & Compliance will close the file and no investigation will be conducted.